 - 3.1.
-OEO shall provide AZ QUEST funds in an amount not to exceed one million, forty-five thousand, two hundred and twelve dollars (\$1,045,212.00) to perform the services described in Section 2 herein. - 3.2.
-Pima shall submit invoices to the OEO for services fulfilled no more than once a month.
-Each invoice shall describe the services fulfilled and a reference to this Agreement.
-OEO shall make payment within two weeks of receiving an invoice. - 3.3.
+OEO shall continue to provide the original AZ QUEST funding award in an amount of one million, forty five thousand, two hundred and twelve dollars (\$1,045,212.00) to perform the services described in Section 2 herein, until fully expended through September 30, 2025. - 3.2.
+Pima shall submit requests for reimbursement for actual expenses incurred.
+Pima shall submit these requests for reimbursement at a minimum of monthly but not more frequently than once per week. - 3.3.
+Transfer funding to Pima upon receipt of valid request(s) for reimbursement as the services are executed, which include detailed supporting documentation of actual costs incurred. - 3.4.
+OEO shall remit payment to Pima within fourteen (14) calendar days of receiving a valid and undisputed invoice.
+Payment by OEO is expressly contingent upon the availability of funds and approval from the DOL. - 3.5.
+In the event of a dispute regarding the invoice, OEO shall notify Pima in writing within seven (7) calendar days of receipt of the invoice.
+Payment shall be suspended until such dispute is resolved in accordance with the terms of the governing agreement. - 3.6.
+OEO shall not be held liable for delays in payment caused by circumstances beyond its reasonable control, including but not limited to, government actions, or unforeseen administrative delays. - 3.7.
+Questions regarding the appropriate use of the funds shall be resolved by mutual written agreement between OEO and Pima. - 3.8.
 Pima shall use the reimbursement request form referenced in Attachment B: Reimbursement Request Form (the "Form") provided by OEO to submit reimbursement requests with supporting documentation as outlined in the Form.
 Reimbursement requests will be accompanied by supporting documentation, which documentation may include, without limitation, the completed Form, invoicing with product description, or other documentation as may be deemed necessary and proper in the reasonable discretion of OEO for the independent verification by OEO of all material aspects of the costs associated with each respective reimbursement request.
 Proof of payment shall be made available upon request by OEO.
 All invoices shall be submitted to:

-Office of Economic Opportunity ATTN: Oleg Shvets.
-Workforce Project Manager oleg.shvets@oeo.az.gov
+Office of Economic Opportunity ATTN: Oleg Shvets, Workforce Project Manager oleg.shvets@oeo.az.gov